JackJey/privacy-sandcastle/README.md

 ## Container

-Every servers has Dockerfile and `./containers/docker-comopse.yml` merge every servers in container.
+Every servers has Dockerfile and `./containers/docker-compose.yml` merge every servers in container.

-`.env` defines hostname/port for each services and Nginx will proxy every request based on hsotname.
+`.env` defines hostname/port for each services and Nginx will proxy every request based on hostname.

 ```
 Client ->req-> Nginx